 During station rotations in a classroom, students move from one activity to the next on a schedule during a set part of the day.
 For example, second-grade students might move from one station where they are labeling the parts of a plant on construction paper, to a station where they move through a self-paced lesson on habitats, to a teacher-led station where they explore a new science concept together.
 An interactive whiteboard is perfect for blended learning stations.
 Whether you leverage the display screen during a teacher-led station or have a collaborative task for students when they rotate to this part of the room, the possibilities are endless.

 If students are working in a small group when using an interactive whiteboard – without their teacher by their side – clear directions or a task card can help students work independently and stay focused.
-A task card should have clear directions for students to follow and might even include an image or screenshots to help students navigate without teacher support.
-The four or five students in a group might work to solve a puzzle together, label a picture where they each use a different color to track their work or participate in a tiered task that is differentiated for each group in your class.
+A task card should have clear directions for students to follow.
+It might even include an image or screenshots to help students navigate without teacher support.
+The four or five students in a group might work to solve a puzzle together.
+They could label a picture where they each use a different color to track their work.
+Alternatively, they could participate in a tiered task that is differentiated for each group in your class.

 Learn more about what the folks at SMART are up to – click here to visit their website!